Business – Accounting Business Administration – Accounting

 - This course provides an overview of business in the Canadian environment using an integrated model.
 Topics covered include: the environment of business (social, technological, economic and political) as well as functional areas of business (marketing, accounting, finance, production and human resources) and legal and corporate governance information.
 A semester-long group project will provide you with the opportunity to explore the world of business, create work habits related to researching a company and stay current with what is going on in the business world.

 - MRKT1005 Introduction to Marketing

 - Welcome to marketing!
-Students learn how businesses reach and influence their customers.
+You will learn how businesses reach and influence their customers.
 This course covers far more than advertising.
-Students discover how to create a marketing plan that can sell.
+You will discover how to create a marketing plan that can sell.

 - First Year - Semester Two

 - You are introduced to the various types of business communication that you will be expected to prepare and/or explain throughout your career, including business plans, legal contracts, employment forms, policies and procedures, and others.
 The course will focus on the components of good communication, including word choice, tone, format, oral and visual communications, and conducting oneself in meetings.